 First described almost 5,000 years ago in Mesopotamia, rabies was well known in Europe for centuries.
 Around the 1700s, rabies was introduced to the United States and rapidly spread across the continent, establishing itself in native wildlife species.

 The first rabies vaccine was introduced in 1885, and was followed by an improved version in 1908, which is regularly revised and tweaked.
-Millions of people and animals globally have been vaccinated, and it is estimated that this saves more than 250,000 human lives a year.
+Millions of people and animals globally have been vaccinated, and it is estimated that vaccination saves more than 250,000 human lives per year.
 Today, the rabies vaccine is on the World Health Organization's List of Essential Medicines as one of the most effective and safe medicines needed in a health system.

 As vaccination became commonplace in the last century, the incidence of human and domestic animal rabies greatly declined in developed countries.
 However, the disease remains a serious problem in many areas of the world, particularly in developing nations.
-The World Health Organization estimates that from 55,000 to 100,000 people die each year from rabies, an average of one death every 10 minutes.
+The World Health Organization estimates over 59,000 people die each year from rabies, an average of one death every 10 minutes.
+In addition, although post-exposure prophylaxis (PEP) is an effective therapy when delivered quickly, for many people in developing countries it simply isn’t available.

 Wild carnivores remain the most important reservoir of rabies, with species varying depending on location.
 Skunks, raccoons, foxes and coyotes are the dominant wildlife reservoirs in the United States.
 Bats also carry the virus but aren’t common sources of infection for dogs and cats.

-Bites from infected dogs are responsible for 95 percent of human rabies deaths.
-All warm-blooded animals are susceptible to infection, and an untold number of animals die from rabies each year worldwide.
-In developing nations, studies suggest that vaccinating a minimum of 70 percent of dogs in a given region is effective in controlling the disease within that population.
-This percentage is frequently used as a guideline in developing and implementing mass canine vaccination programs.
+Bites from infected dogs are responsible for 99% of human rabies deaths.
+In developing nations, studies suggest that vaccinating a minimum of 70% of dogs in a given region is effective in controlling the disease within that population.
+This percentage frequently is used as a guideline in developing and implementing mass canine vaccination programs.
 A similar number hasn’t been established for cat populations.

 A Virus with a Lethal Destination